brendenlake/MLC/README.md

 There are many different ways to evaluate a model after training, each of which should take less than a minute on a standard desktop.
 Here are a few examples.

 ### Generating algebraic outputs on few-shot learning task
-Here we find the best response from the pre-trained BIML model using greedy decoding:
+Here we find the best response from the pre-trained MLC model using greedy decoding:
 ```python
 python eval.py  --max --episode_type few_shot_gold --fn_out_model net-BIML-top.pt --verbose
 ```